 We accept all major credit cards and PayPal

-At the weekend, Haiti was struck by a major 7.2 magnitude earthquake, which killed more than 1,400 people and destroyed or damaged more than 80,000 houses.
+On 14th August 2021, Haiti was struck by a major 7.2 magnitude earthquake, which killed more than 1,400 people and destroyed or damaged more than 80,000 houses.

 Even before the earthquake, more than 1.1 million people in Haiti were estimated to be one step away from famine, including hundreds of thousands of children.
-In the area of Les Cayes, which was hit the hardest, an estimated 160,000 people were already struggling to get enough food every day, with almost 40,000 people living on the verge of famine.

 Please give to our Children's Emergency Fund today.
 This special reserve of money allows us to respond quickly and help children survive emergencies like the Haiti Earthquake.